What to do in Bluff

 SHARK EXPERIENCE

-64 Gore Street, Bluff.
+CAGE DIVING AND SHARK SIGHTING 64 Gore Street, Bluff.
 (03) 2127112

 http://www.sharkexperience.co.nz/

-• Taking bookings now for next season: 1st Dec 2022 to June 2023
+Taking bookings now for current season: 1st Dec 2024 to June 2025

 WATCH: Shark Lockdown for sharks in Foveaux Strait in 2021